 Since I was a kid, I’ve always loved the combination of apple and Cheddar cheese.
 And, apparently, I’m not the only one.
 A Connecticut neighbor can’t wait for the temperature to cool so he can cut slices of “New York Cheddar so sharp you can cut your tongue on it” and place it on top of his wife’s hot apple pie.
 I’ve gone one better.
 Instead of merely slapping on a slice of cheese, I grate the Cheddar and incorporate it into the crust.
 That way the Cheddar bits bake and bubble to a golden brown, lending a distinct, robust flavor to the pie.
 Originally published May 30, 2000.–David Leite

 We’re about to let you in on a pie crust trick that Grandma should’ve taught you.
 (Hey, maybe she did.)
 When you’re about to divvy the mound of party dough into two—one piece for the top crust, one for the bottom crust—make the portions slightly unequal.
-Without delving into geometry or algebra or calculus or whatever, suffice it to say, you need a little more surface area for that top crust—especially if you’re the sort of home baker who likes to really mound the apples high in the pie.
+Without delving into geometry or algebra or calculus, suffice it to say, you need a little more surface area for that bottom crust—since it has to go up the sides and fold under the top crust.

 - Quick Glance